2019–20 FC Barcelona season: January

 On 4 January, Barcelona drew 2–2 with local rivals RCD Espanyol in the Barcelona derby.
 The Blaugrana conceded early when David López nodded in a free kick but Barça made a comeback with goals from Luis Suárez and Arturo Vidal.
 Espanyol drew late with a goal from Wu Lei.

 On 9 January, Barcelona were knocked out of the Supercopa de España after being defeated 3–2 to Atlético Madrid.

 On 13 January, Barcelona terminated Ernesto Valverde's contract after two and a half seasons in charge.
 The club appointed Quique Setién as the new head coach until 30 June 2022.

 On 15 January, Barcelona reached an agreement with FC Schalke 04 for the loan on Jean-Clair Todibo for the remainder of the season.
 The German side paid a €1.5 million loan fee and obtained a buy option for €25 million.

 On 19 January, Barcelona defeated Granada 1–0 at home.
 A second half goal from Messi saw Quique Setién win his first game in charge as a Barça coach.

 On 22 January, Barcelona defeated UD Ibiza 2–1 away from home in the Copa del Rey.
-Ibiza scored first, but a Antoine Griezmann brace secured a comeback for the Blaugrana.
+Ibiza scored first, but an Antoine Griezmann brace secured a comeback for the Blaugrana.

 On 25 January, Barcelona lost 2–0 to Valencia away from home.
 A brace from Maxi Gómez sealed a victory for Los Che.

 On 30 January, Barcelona defeated Leganés 5–0 at home in the Copa del Rey.
 Goals from Antoine Griezmann, Clément Lenglet, Arthur and a Leo Messi brace gave Barça a passage into the next round.

 On 31 January, Barcelona reached an agreement with OGC Nice for the loan of Moussa Wagué for the remainder of the season.
 The French side obtained a buy option for €10 million.